miekg/pgo/README.md

 - privileged=true
 - network_mode=host
 - ipc=host
-- volumes can only reference an absolute path (specified in pgo.toml).
+- volumes can only reference an absolute path under datadir/<servicename> (see --datadir of pgod(8)), and volumes can only be of type 'bind'
-- volumes can only be of type 'bind'
+- each service must have a network that is _not_ in pgo.toml's `networks` for this service, this only enforced if `networks` is set

 Servers running pgod(8) as still special in some regard, as a developers needs to know which server runs their compose file.
 Moving services to a different machine is as easy as starting the compose there,